michaeltelford/yart/README.md

 - Attribute *values* containing illegal characters (like quotes etc.) will be escaped in the rendered HTML.
 - The attribute `close: true` is special and tells the parser to auto-close the element (because it's empty).
 - Use the convenience methods `doctype`, `javascript`, `stylesheet` and `br` as needed.

+## Markdown

+If you're creating a site with a lot of static textual content, check out the [static_site_builder](https://github.com/michaeltelford/static_site_builder) gem.
+It can render HTML sites built using Markdown and it fully supports YART; meaning you can write your text in Markdown and your forms etc in YART, never needing to touch HTML.

 ## Development